1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 kDrive synchronization conflict cases

-When do conflict files appear?
+When do files conflict ?

-- When you modify a file locally while it is also modified on kDrive Web (the two versions become different).
+- When you modify a file locally while it is also being modified on kDrive Web (the two versions become different).

 - When you create or move a file while a similar operation is taking place simultaneously on kDrive Web.